Eradev/StolenRealmMods/README.md

 Changes to make the message window better:

-* Camera no longer moves when typing in the message window.
+* Camera no longer moves when typing in the message window;
-* Enter key will now show the message window, and focus on the input field.
+* Enter key will now show the message window, and focus on the input field;
-* Message window no longer fades out when the input field is in focus.
+* Message window no longer fades out when the input field is in focus;
 * Automatically focus on the input field after sending a message.

+## Better Tooltips

+Better tooltips:

+* Displays remaining duration on ground effects;
+* Displays stacks and remaining duration on buffs/debuffs;
+* Displays info when the buff/debuff cannot be dispelled.

 ## Command Handler